cartographer-project/cartographer_ros/docs/source/options.rst

   result.
 Usually "odom".

 provide_odom_frame
-  If enabled, not only the global SLAM result is published to place to *published_frame* inside the *map_frame*, but also the local SLAM result at the *odom_frame* in between the two.
+  If enabled, the local, non-loop-closed, continuous pose will be published as the *odom_frame* in the *map_frame*.

 use_odometry_data
-  If enabled, subscribes to `nav_msgs::Odometry`_ under the topic "odom".
+  If enabled, subscribes to `nav_msgs::Odometry`_ on the topic "odom".
 Odometry must be provided in this case, and the information will be included in SLAM.

 use_constant_odometry_variance
   If enabled, the configured variances will be used instead of the ones provided